corpnewt/Hackintosh-Guide/config.plist-per-hardware/kaby-lake.md

 ---
 description: >-
-  We'll go through the config.plist sections, one at a time for a Skylake desktop setup.
+  We'll go through the config.plist sections, one at a time for a Kaby Lake desktop setup.
 ---